Transnet Racing

-Transnet Racing is a stock car racing team that currently competes in the NASCAR Nationwide Series.
-The team is a Minority Business Enterprise principally owned by Venezuelan driver Alex García.
+Transnet Racing was a stock car racing team that competed in the NASCAR Nationwide Series.
+The team was a Minority Business Enterprise principally owned by Venezuelan driver Alex García.

-Transnet Racing's shop is located in Morrow, Georgia, just south of Atlanta.
-The 10000 sqft facility primarily houses the team's NASCAR Nationwide Series program, as well as their Late Model and show car program.
+Transnet Racing's shop was located in Morrow, Georgia, just south of Atlanta.
+The 10000 sqft facility primarily housed the team's NASCAR Nationwide Series program, as well as their Late Model and show car program.

 History

 Transnet Racing was founded by Venezuelan driver Alex García and his father Juan, with the goal of participating at the highest levels of U.S. racing and providing a platform for young and skilled drivers looking to compete on an international stage.
 Initially an open wheel race team, Transnet Racing first participated in Formula Vee, Formula Ford, and Formula Ford 2000 racing.
 The Hispanic-owned team made its Atlantic Championship debut in 2002 with Alex García behind the wheel, making 22 starts by 2003.

 The team expanded to a two-car effort for the 2004 season with Jonathan Bomarito piloting the No. 8 Dixien/OmniSource Swift 014.
 Transnet Racing made 13 starts and experienced tremendous success during 2004, including earning the team’s first podium finish at Portland, but decided to part ways with the series mid-season.